Slipped into the bottom of a long Microsoft announcement was news about which versions of Microsoft Office would not be supported on Windows 11.

-The virtual machine can run an older version of Windows (Windows 8.1, 7 or earlier) that’s fully compatible with the Office release you want.
+The virtual machine can run the same or older version of Windows (Windows 8.1, 7 or earlier) that’s fully compatible with the Office release you want.

 Virtual machines are also the best way to run multiple versions of Office on the one computer.
 Microsoft doesn’t support installing two versions of Office on one computer and it was never a good idea even when it was supported in years past.